gavinhhr/webrtc-monitor/README.md

 Remote Monitoring System Using WebRTC
-Coursework of Engineering Application Practice Lesson
+Coursework of Engineering Project Lesson
 School of Electronics and Information Technology, SYSU